Crystallek/python-dox-tool/README.md

 bugs
   - cant delete an entry which contains an ip in label

-udelat open file a remane label
+udelat open file a rename label a hard code dox reason